A Guide to Boa Vista with the best things to do and the best beaches and hotels in Boa Vista, Cape Verde

 Other highlights of this small colonial town are the harbor, as well as the colorful districts that impress with their little houses aligned along the streets.

-Don’t miss the Boa Vista market where you can stock up on local fruits and vegetables.
-It’s considered one of the best things to do in Sal Rei, Boa Vista.
+Don’t miss the Boa Vista market where you can stock up on local fruits and vegetables as it’s considered one of the best things to do in Sal Rei, Boa Vista.

 2. Visit the shipwreck of the Cabo Santa Maria

-A place to visit if you’re eager to get that “Insta-worthy” shot.
-On top, it is considered one of the most important attractions in Cape Verde.
+This isn’t just a great place to visit if you’re eager to get that “Insta-worthy” shot, it’s also considered one of the most important attractions in Cape Verde.

 3. Enjoy the music bars of Sal Rei